Hoyasumii/avengers-endgame/README.md

 THANOS: Ah, thank you, daughter.
 [Nebula looks down, a little uncomfortable.]
 Perhaps I treated you too harshly.

 [We see Thor's face filled with rage as he raises to summon Stormbreaker, and before anyone can stop him, SLICES Thanos' head off.
 Thanos' limp body falls to the floor.
-Nebula wipes off some of the bloo
+Nebula wipes off some of the blood